ESnark/ansible-database-mcp/README.md

      - `database` (required): Database name to list tables from

 4. **get-table**
-   - Get detailed information about a specific table
+   - Get detailed information about a specific table (columns, indexes, constraints)
    - Parameters:
      - `database` (required): Database name
      - `table` (required): Table name
-     - `schema` (optional): Schema name

-5. **echo**
-   - Echo a message back
-   - Parameters:
-     - `message` (required): Message to echo
+     - `info_type` (optional): Type of information to retrieve (columns, indexes, constraints, all - default: all)

 ### MCP Resources

-1. **ansible-database-mcp-guide**
-   - Comprehensive guide for using Ansible Database MCP
-   - URI: `guide://ansible-database-mcp`
-   - Returns markdown formatted guide with usage instructions and best practices

-2. **database-context**
+1. **database-context**
    - Contextual information about databases and tables
    - URI: `context://ansible-database-mcp`
-   - Returns markdown formatted database documentation
+   - Custom context explaining business terms and table relationships
-   - Can be customized by mounting your own context.md file in Docker
+   - Can be customized through `context.md` file

+### MCP Prompts

+1. **ask**
+   - Guide prompt for asking questions about the database
+   - Parameters:
+     - `question` (required): Question about the database
+     - `use-context` (optional): Whether to include database context
+   - Helps AI create effective database queries

 ## Docker Deployment

-The MCP server can be deployed as a Docker image.
+The MCP server can be deployed as a Docker image with support for both AMD64 and ARM64 architectures.
 The configuration file (`env.yml`) is mounted at runtime.

 ```bash
 # Build Docker image